DFINITY-Education/blockchain-and-cryptocurrency/module-1.md

 <p align="center"> <i>Source: <a href="https://medium.com/swlh/blockchain-characteristics-and-its-suitability-as-a-technical-solution-bd65fc2c1ad1">Venkat Kasthala, Medium</a></i></p>

 Blockchains are unique in their ability to prevent tampering and provide open verification of blocks added to the chain.
 If a block is modified, its hash changes and all subsequent blocks no longer point to the correct hash, invalidating them.
-A nefarious actor would need to go though all of the following blocks and re-calculate their hashes to modify the blockchain.
+A nefarious actor would need to go through all of the following blocks and re-calculate their hashes to modify the blockchain.

 However, blockchains use something called **proof-of-work** to prevent this from happening.
 Proof-of-work uses a form of distributed consensus to verify blocks before they are added to the chain.
 This slows down the block-verification process (typically requiring anywhere from seconds to minutes per block added to the chain), making it infeasible for a malicious actor to change a block and re-verify the subsequent blocks in the chain.